entermix123/PostgreSQL/README.md

 This repository represent PostgreSQL learning cours from SoftUni.bg

-You can find teoretical inforamtion about relational databases and practical problem definitions na dsolutions.
+You can find teoretical inforamtion about relational databases and practical problem definitions and solutions.